anhthi-ieig/aws-docs/1. Foundations/Highly Fault Tolerant.md

 ## Highly Fault Tolerant

-- Your ability for your service to `ensure there is no "no single point of failure"`, preventing the chance of failure
+- Highly Fault Tolerant is the ability to `ensure there is no "no single point of failure"`, `preventing the chance of failure` for your services